ToutDonner/Deformable-FPS-CUDA/README.md

 # What is this
-An implemention of further points sampling (FPS), utlize parallel computing with CUDA.
+An implemention of Furtherest Points Sampling (FPS), utlize parallel computing with CUDA.
 Can concat different length pointcloud to one batch.

 # How to install
 1. git clone git@github.com:ToutDonner/Deformable-FPS-CUDA.git